Oil rises to two-month high on hopes of longer OPEC cuts, U.S.-China trade deal

 BNP Paribas raised its oil price forecasts for this year and 2020 from its previous estimates, citing increased refinery throughputs due to upcoming new regulation on shipping fuels.

-Reporting by Bozorgmehr Sharafedin in London, addiotioanl reporting by Koustav Samanta in Singapore; Editing by Marguerita Choy and Pravin Char
+Reporting by Devika Krishna Kumar in New York, additional reporting by Bozorgmehr Sharafedin in London, Koustav Samanta in Singapore; Editing by Marguerita Choy and Pravin Char